Timur ruby: Possession of the Mughal emperors

 During the seventeenth century, the gem was in the ownership of Shah Abbas I, the Safavid Emperor of Persia.
-In 1612 he gave it to the Mughal Emperor Janangir.
+In 1612, he gave it to the Mughal Emperor Jahangir.
 Jahangir had it engraved with his own name and that of his father (Akbar the Great).

 The stone passed to subsequent Mughal Emperors, including Shah Jahan (who had it set in the Peacock Throne) and Aurangzeb.
 Shah Jahan and Farrukhsiyar also inscribed their names on the stone.

 Removal from India

-In 1739 Persian ruler Nader Shah seized the gem during his occupation of Delhi.
+In 1739, Persian ruler Nader Shah seized the gem during his occupation of Delhi.
 Nader took the Peacock Throne as part of his treasure, but removed the Timur ruby and the Koh-i-Noor diamond to wear on an armband.
 He called the Timur ruby the "Ayn al-Hur" ("Eye of the Houri), and added to its inscription.

-In 1747 Nader Shah was assassinated.
+In 1747, Nader Shah was assassinated.
 The Timur ruby was taken by his commander Ahmad Shah Durrani, who became King of Afghanistan.

 Return to the Punjab

-In 1810 it returned to India when Ahmad Shah's grandson Shah Shujah was forced into exile in the Punjab.
-In 1813 Maharaja Ranjit Singh took possession of the gem.
+In 1810, it returned to India when Ahmad Shah's grandson Shah Shujah was forced into exile in the Punjab.
+In 1813, Maharaja Ranjit Singh took possession of the gem.
 It subsequently passed into the ownership of Maharaja Sher Singh (1841) and Maharaja Duleep Singh.

 Removal to London

 When the East India Company invaded Punjab in 1849, they took possession of the Timur ruby and the Koh-i-Noor diamond from Duleep Singh.

-In 1851 the Timur ruby was displayed at the Great Exhibition in London.
+In 1851, the Timur ruby was displayed at the Great Exhibition in London.
 That year, it was also reclassified as a spinel rather than a ruby.
 After the Great Exhibition closed the Court of Directors of the East India Company presented the gem to Queen Victoria as a gift after which it became her private possession.

-Crown jewels

 The gem was set in a necklace by Garrards in 1853.
 Shortly afterwards, it was modified so that it could hold the Koh-i-Noor as an occasional alternative.

 After the necklace was lengthened in 1911, it was rarely worn.

-The spinel is now part of the British crown jewels.
+The spinel is now part of the Royal Collection.